+fiscal policy contractionary fiscal policy

+transfer payments government outlays

+disposable income government bond

+tax multiplier automatic stabilizers

-fiscal policy transfer payments disposable income tax multiplier balanced budget multiplier expansionary fiscal policy contractionary fiscal policy government outlays government bond automatic stabilizers time lags supply-side economics
+balanced budget multiplier time lags

+expansionary fiscal policy supply-side economics

-1. If the government uses tax cuts to expand the economy, it would be usingpolicy 2.
-Social security payments that are paid by the government to households are an example of a 3.
+- 1. If the government uses tax cuts to expand the economy, it would be using policy - 2.
+Social security payments that are paid by the government to households are an example of a . - 3.
 Suppose a household receives a wage income of \$4,000 a month, and receives \$400 in transfers and pays \$800 in taxes per month.
-Then the household's income (the income after paying taxes and receiving transfers) would be equal to \$3,600 per month.
-4. To determine the impact on a change in lump sum taxes on equilibrium output, one would use the multiplier, which equals - (mult)(mpc).
-5. If one were to increase government spending by \$50 million, and simultaneously raise taxes by \$50 million in order to keep the government budget in balance, one would discover that the multiplier is equal to positive one.
-6. Government spending on goods and services (such as new bridges and mass transit) and government transfer payments (such as unemployment compensation and food stamps) are two categories of government 7.
-The government can finance its deficits by selling, which are essentially promises to pay back, with interest, the amount borrowed at a specific time in the future.
-8. The progressive income tax and transfer payments such as unemployment compensation are examples of, because these tax and spending institutions increase government revenues and lower government outlays during an expansion (and decrease government revenues and raise government outlays during a contraction) thereby smoothing out the business cycle.
-9. Suppose the Congress passes a stimulus package, but it takes time for recipients of the stimulus payments to spend the money.
-The effect may not be seen on the wider economy for a period of time, due to the presence of 10.
-The policies that use tax cuts and other incentives in an attempt to increase work, saving and investment, and thereby overall economic output, are called economics.
+Then the household's income (the income after paying taxes and receiving transfers) would be equal to \$3,600 per month. - 4.
+To determine the impact on a change in lump sum taxes on equilibrium output, one would use the multiplier, which equals (mult)(mpc). - 5.
+If one were to increase government spending by \$50 million, and simultaneously raise taxes by \$50 million in order to keep the government budget in balance, one would discover that the multiplier is equal to positive one. - 6.
+Government spending on goods and services (such as new bridges and mass transit) and government transfer payments (such as unemployment compensation and food stamps) are two categories of government . - 7.
+The government can finance its deficits by selling , which are essentially promises to pay back, with interest, the amount borrowed at a specific time in the future. - 8.
+The progressive income tax and transfer payments such as unemployment compensation are examples of , because these tax and spending institutions increase government revenues and lower government outlays during an expansion (and decrease government revenues and raise government outlays during a contraction) thereby smoothing out the business cycle. - 9.
+Suppose the Congress passes a stimulus package, but it takes time for recipients of the stimulus payments to spend the money.
+The effect may not be seen on the wider economy for a period of time, due to the presence of .